SethRobinson/mahjongtracker/README.md

 - **Flags and images**: Can assign country flags for each player, and images for teams
 - **Nick names**: Can specify a "nick name" for players to use in the rankings, helps with privacy
 - **Easy editing**: Every player, game etc is just a row in a spreadsheet, so easy to make revisions or delete games
+- **Adding game results is easy**: Names are chosen with a dropdown that is limited to players marked "Here today?" in the players tab, helps reduce entry mistakes.
+Auto-detects if it's a 3 or 4 player game and separates them in rankings.
+(It's easy enough that our patrons enter their own games!)
+- **Debug Tab**: This let's you examine/verify the math used to compute the rankings

 ## Optional Workflow Benefits